-Is a cover letter even necessary?
-Even if the job ad says, “cover letter optional”?
+Suppose the job ad says, “cover letter optional”?

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
-You can write your cover letter in our resume builder here.
+You can write it in our cover letter builder here.
 Here's what it may look like: